apache/pulsar-site/versioned_docs/version-2.10.x/deploy-ibm.md

 Output
 ![Output of Command PodStatus](/assets/IBMCloud/PodStatus.png)

-6. Check the status of all services
+6. Check the status of all services.

 ```bash
  kubectl get services